Policies, Terms & Conditions

 LeadAbroad does not have an official deadline for applications.
 However, once a program has reached enrollment capacity, applications will close.
 If you apply for a program after it has reached capacity, you will be placed on the wait list.
 For our wait list policy, please refer to the Acceptance Wait List and Wait List Finance Policy sections.

 Students who apply for a program within 60 days of departure may be subject to additional program fees.
 All payments will be due according to an abbreviated schedule.
 See Payments section for more information.
-Because pre-departure forms are due 60 days before departure, late applicants are required to submit all forms and documents within two weeks of acceptance.
+Because pre-departure forms are due between 30 and 60 days before departure, late applicants are required to submit all forms and documents within two weeks of acceptance.

 - Students must meet the stated program requirements for the program for which they are applying.
 Students must also have at least a 2.0 cumulative GPA to be accepted into programs.